awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 ------

-## Removing the `kube-proxy` Amazon EKS add\-on<a name="removing-kube-proxy-eks-add-on"></a>
+## Deleting the `kube-proxy` Amazon EKS add\-on<a name="removing-kube-proxy-eks-add-on"></a>

-You have two options when removing an Amazon EKS add\-on:
+You have two options when deleting an Amazon EKS add\-on:
 + **Preserve the add\-on software on your cluster** – This option removes Amazon EKS management of any settings and the ability for Amazon EKS to notify you of updates and automatically update the Amazon EKS add\-on after you initiate an update, but preserves the add\-on software on your cluster\.
 This option makes the add\-on a self\-managed add\-on, rather than an Amazon EKS add\-on\.
 There is no downtime for the add\-on\.
-+ **Removing the add\-on software entirely from your cluster** – You should only remove the Amazon EKS add\-on from your cluster if there are no resources on your cluster are dependent on the functionality that the add\-on provides\.
-After removing the Amazon EKS add\-on, you can add it again if you want to\.
++ **Deleting the add\-on software entirely from your cluster** – You should only delete the Amazon EKS add\-on from your cluster if there are no resources on your cluster are dependent on the functionality that the add\-on provides\.
+After deleting the Amazon EKS add\-on, you can add it again if you want to\.

-If the add\-on has an IAM account associated with it, the IAM account is not removed\.
+If the add\-on has an IAM account associated with it, the IAM account is not deleted\.

-You can use `eksctl`, the AWS Management Console or the AWS CLI to remove the `kube-proxy` Amazon EKS add\-on from your cluster\.
+You can use `eksctl`, the AWS Management Console or the AWS CLI to delete the `kube-proxy` Amazon EKS add\-on from your cluster\.

 ------
 #### [ eksctl ]

-**To remove the `kube-proxy` Amazon EKS add\-on using `eksctl`**
+**To delete the `kube-proxy` Amazon EKS add\-on using `eksctl`**
 Replace *`my-cluster`* with the name of your cluster and then run the following command\.
-Removing `--preserve` removes the add\-on software from your cluster\.
+Removing **\-\-preserve** deletes the add\-on software from your cluster\.

 ```
 eksctl delete addon --cluster my-cluster --name kube-proxy --preserve